stephanieleroux/ABL4SI/DOCS/ORCA2-ABL1D_NEMO-REF-CONFIG_technotes.md

 ```

 _Latest status (2023-04-06):_
-Input files from `ORCA2_ABL_v4.2.0.tar.gz` do not seem to match with files needed by the namelist shared with the reference config.
+Input files from `ORCA2_ABL_v4.2.0.tar.gz` do not seem to match with files needed by the namelist shared with the reference config `ORCA2_ICE_ABL`.
 Question asked to FL and GS.